 Cobbler, Cobbler would be a great piece to repeat with older students on the recorder.
 Change the notes to C, A, and G to make it easier.
-Here’s a video your students can use as a reference:
+Here’s a video from Huegel music room your students can use as a reference:

 Students can practice proper tonguing technique, breath control, and fingering.
 You could also split your class into two groups.
 One group could play on the recorders while the other group sings and plays the game.
 You could even create an ensemble by adding in some rhythm and Orff instruments.
 The possibilities are endless.

 There are several different versions of this game floating around the internet.
 Click on the following links to find the version that best meets your needs: